xGauss05/TFG_Project/README.md

 - Shows a list of players in the current Lobby
 - Chat with the other player in the current Lobby
 - Loads the Gameplay scene for each Client connected
+- Zombies can attack Players
+- Shoot them down with your Gun to defend yourself
+- Reach the extraction zone (Green zone) to finish the level

 ## Controls
 | Key | Description |